5 October, 2023

 Alignment in teams and strengthening communication

-We’ve broken down this list into four stages of the feature life cycle that contributes to building the product value: opportunity identification and validation, design and prototyping, feature development, and launch and iteration.
-Now, to the 12 product management tools the best PMs use:
+We’ve broken down this list into four stages of the feature life cycle that contributes to building the product value: opportunity identification & validation, design and prototyping, feature development, and launch & iteration.

 In the identification and validation phase, you’ll be researching where customers are willing to pay to get their problems solved.
 This requires describing and digging into the problem space, competitor research, rifling through heaps of data, tons of user interviews, and analyzing the market.